History

 Impact

 Assessment for learning is embedded within each session with constant links to prior knowledge.
 In the final history session of each theme, an opportunity is provided for children to collate their learning, demonstrate their understanding and provide further summative assessment for teachers.
-Finally, students will assess their own understanding of a theme using a knowledge organiser.
-Students will highlight the key concepts and vocabulary they understand.
+Finally, pupils will assess their own understanding of a theme using a knowledge organiser.
+Pupils will highlight the key concepts and vocabulary they understand.

 Our principal aim is for children to have a comprehensive and secure understanding of historical chronology as well as British, local and world history.
-This aim is reflected in the afore mentioned thread.
-By analysing both local and world history, our curriculum remains connected to their everyday lives and lived reality.
-By year 6, students will be able to make connections between time periods, spot trends over time and critique the reliability of different sources.
+By analysing both local and world history, our curriculum remains connected to peoples’ everyday lives and lived reality.
+By year 6, pupils will be able to make connections between time periods, spot trends over time and critique the reliability of different sources.

 Enhancements

 Our assemblies provide pupils with a wider view on world history.
-We conduct assemblies with links to World War One and remembrance and well as Black History Month that highlight the historical prejudice of apartheid and segregation.
+We conduct assemblies with links to World War One and remembrance as well as Black History Month.
 This develops the values of togetherness and unity.
-Trips also enrich our curriculum; with visits to local places like Oliver Cromwell’s house in Ely.
-Displays throughout the school provide further opportunity to embed historical learning- the vibrant, corridor-length timeline in our older school building is a clear example of this.
+Trips also enrich our curriculum; with visits to local places like West Stow in Suffolk and Duxford Imperial War Museum.
+Displays throughout the school provide further opportunity to embed historical learning- the vibrant, corridor-length timeline is a clear example of this.